| Microsoft Office Professional 2007Office desktop productivity suite with editions for all business

 and versioning, with the ability to distribute it with SharePoint 3 and improved

 file damage recovery and reduced file size in new XML format.
+With the new PowerPoint, again it takes full

 advantage of the new ribbon interface and real time style applying.
 It's the